ScyLabs/HookBundle/README.md

 ## Usage

 The operation is very simple.
-First, you need to create entry points in your templates, then connect PHP classes to these entry points. <br/>
+First, you need to create entry points in your template, then connect PHP classes to these entry points. <br/>
 I will explain in detail.

 ### Create an entry point to connect hooks in twig